 Remains of a car hit by a rocket in Beersheba (Photo: IDF Spokesperson)

 Israelis prepare to sleep in a bomb shelter in the southern town of Netivot (Photo: Reuters)

-Over 120 rockets have been fired at southern Israel from Gaza since Saturday evening (Nov 10), hitting Sderot, Ashdod, Netivot, and the Eshkol, Shaar Hanegev and Hof Ashkelon councils.
+Over 120 rockets were fired at southern Israel from Gaza from Saturday evening (Nov 10) until November 13, hitting Sderot, Ashdod, Netivot, and the Eshkol, Shaar Hanegev and Hof Ashkelon councils.
 Several people suffered injuries on Sunday morning and many have been treated for panic.
 There has been extensive damage to homes, businesses and vehicles.
-Just a few examples:

 - On Saturday night (Nov 10) the Iron Dome defense system intercepted Grad rockets headed for Ashdod and Beersheba, but two homes later suffered direct hits (Nov 11).